SRG69/Spotify-database/Spotify-EDA-with-sql.md

 ```

 ## Basic Overview:
-1. How many Duplicates valur are there In dataset ?
+1. How many Duplicates values are there in dataset ?

 ```SQL
 SELECT